 Purgatorius is generally considered to be the earliest primate.
-This Paleocene mammal is known from teeth that are very primitive for a primate.
+This Paleocene mammal is known from teeth that are very plesiomorphic for a primate.
 It has some characteristics that suggest it is a basal plesiadapiform, but there is very little to link it specifically with euprimates (see Clemens 2004).
 Its ankle bones suggest a high degree of mobility, signaling an arboreal lifestyle (Chester et al. 2015).
-Purgatorius is primitive enough to have given rise to all primates, including the plesiadapiforms.
-Plesiadapiform families were numerous and diverse during parts of the Paleocene in western North America and western Europe, with some genera (e.g., Plesiadapis; see Table 8.1) living on both continents (Figure 8.4).
-Thus, there were probably corridors for plesiadapiform dispersal between the two continents, and it stands to reason that these mammals were living all across North America, including in the eastern half of the continent and at high latitudes.
-A few plesiadapiforms have been described from Asia (e.g., Carpocristes), but the affinities of these remain uncertain.
+Purgatorius is plesiomorphic enough to have given rise to all primates, including the plesiadapiforms.
+However, new finds suggest that this genus was more diverse and had more differing tooth morphologies than previously appreciated (Wilson Mantilla et al. 2021).
+Plesiadapiform families were numerous and diverse during parts of the Paleocene in western North America and western Europe, with some genera (e.g., Plesiadapis; see Figure 8.4) living on both continents (Figure